Palmitoxico/rust-crosscompile/Windows10/README.md

 - **From source**
 1. Head to the [releases](https://github.com/Elbullazul/Windows-10/releases) page
-2. Download the latest release (as of 8/6/2017 latest is v1.0.0)
+2. Download the latest release (as of 10/26/2016 latest is v0.9.9 SP1)
 3. Open your file manager and navigate to your home folder.
 If nonexistant, create the **.themes** and **.icons** folder.
 Enable the 'view hidden files' option to work with them.
 Generally, Ctrl+H reveals the hidden folders
-4. Extract the packages and place the resulting folders (*Windows 10 Light*) in the .themes folder.
+4. Extract the packages and place the resulting folders (named *Windows 10 Light* and *Windows 10 Dark*) in the .themes folder.
+The Icon set should be placed in *.icons* once extracted
 5. You're all set!
 Open your appearance manager and select the corresponding themes from the list

 > For common issues and solutions, visit our [wiki page](https://github.com/Elbullazul/Windows-10/wiki)